De La Salle College (Malta)

-History of the college
+History

 De La Salle College was founded in November 1903 with permission from Sir Charles Clarke, Governor of Malta.
 The school was closed during the 1910s due to the lack of students but reopened several months later.

 The College was not spared during the Siege of Malta in 1940.
 Due to structural damage to school buildings the Brothers and students stayed with other Catholic communities for the duration of the war.
 In 1961, boarding was introduced and the school magazine Lasallian was first published.
 A sixth form was opened in 1966 as a joint venture between the College and fellow Lasallian school Stella Maris College in Gżira.
 Due to a dispute between church and educational authorities, the college was closed for part of the 1983-84 academic year.
 Girls have been admitted to the sixth form since the 1970s.

 Achievements

 De La Salle College established a name for itself in the field of sports and physical education.
 Many former students went on to represent their country in football, handball, water-polo, athletics, tennis, squash, badminton, basketball, hockey, sailing, karate and others.
-In inter-college sports, De La Salle is always prominent.
+In inter-college sports, De La Salle is prominent.
 The college built the first full-sized sports hall in Malta, which became the venue for various sports associations to hold their national competitions.
 Outdoor playing fields for various sports form an integral part of the school premises.